ABOUT ORBIS WORLD GLOBES AND EARTHBALLS

 Orbis created a 4 foot diameter globe for The NASA Glenn Visitor Center in Cleveland, Ohio.

-Orbis is currently producing a 6 foot diameter, internally illuminated revolving globe for Esprix Technologies in Sarasota, FL.
+Orbis produced a 6 foot diameter, internally illuminated revolving globe for Esprix Technologies in Sarasota, FL.